Beautiful Candy Colors of Historic San Juan

-Other cities around the world began to follow Old San Juan’s lead, and I can attest that both Lima, Peru and Havana, Cuba are all the more beautiful for it.
+Other cities around the world began to follow Old San Juan’s lead, and I can attest that both Havana, Cuba and Lima, Peru are all the more beautiful for it.
+On another Caribbean island, the entire center of Willemstad, Curacao is a UNESCO World Heritage site for similar historic preservation!
 Isn’t the story of Ricardo Alegría inspiring?

 So now that we’ve delved into its history, what are the logistics of touring Old San Juan today?
 Allow me to share our experiences so you may avoid the bumbling we did!

 T’was pretty convenient.
 Our great Condado Beach hotel in San Juan (click for hotel info and rates), was just a 10 minute drive in our rental car from Old San Juan, and taxis and public transport are a good option, too.

 If you drive, there are several parking lots on different sides of the historic center that have reasonable parking rates ($2 an hour) compared with the highway robbery that is Boston parking.